canibalimao/MCP23017/README.md

-To mount everything you'll need 5 push buttons, 2 leds [OPTIONAL] (one indicates the radio is off and the other indicates it's on) and 2 270R resistors to connect the LED's.
+To mount everything you'll need 5 push buttons and OPTIONAL 2 leds (one indicates the radio is off and the other indicates it's on) and 2 270R resistors to connect the LED's.

 The connection of the buttons is something like this:
 Stop button -> Pin GPA6